 OUR MOTORSPORT HERITAGE

 On 27 January 1984, Prodrive competed in and won its first ever event, the Qatar International Rally, the first round on the inaugural FIA Middle East Rally Championship.
 The Porsche 911 SC RS driven by local Qatari driver Saeed Al Hajri went on to win the 1984 MERC, while Henri Toivonen campaigned the same car in the European Rally Championship.
-33 years later and we have competed in nearly 1200 events, winning more than 300 of them and finishing on the podium nearly 500 times.
+36 years later and we have competed in more than 1200 events, winning more than 300 of them and finishing on the podium nearly 500 times.

 Perhaps the most iconic moment in the company’s history was Colin McRae’s victory on the RAC Rally in 1995, making him Britain’s first World Rally champion and bringing Subaru the first of three consecutive manufacturers' titles.
 We brought further WRC titles for Richard Burns in 2001 and Petter Solberg in 2003.